uri-planetarium/interactive-planetarium-ERAU/README.md

   npm start
   ```

-  The above can be replaced with `nodemon index.js` if you installed that
+  The above can be replaced with `nodemon index.js` if you installed that.

   In the `player_client` folder...